Outer-Wilds-New-Horizons/new-horizons/README.md

 - "targetStarSystem" : (string) You can have a black hole bring you to a different star system scene using this.

 ### Water
-- "size" : (decimal number) heighest radius of the water volume
+- "size" : (decimal number) highest radius of the water volume
 - "tint" : (colour)
 - "curve" : (scale curve)